 200-level and beyond

 Later courses provide a more detailed treatment of the topics introduced at 100-level.
-Options are also available that enable specialisation in areas of interest, including market research, consumer behaviour, advertising and promotion, retail marketing, services marketing, tourism marketing, social marketing and strategic marketing.
+Options are also available that enable specialisation in areas of interest, including market research, consumer behaviour, advertising and promotion, retail marketing, services marketing, tourism marketing, behavioural change marketing and strategic marketing.

 For the complete, three-year BCom Marketing major degree plan see the School of Business and Economics website.